iama3191/rock-paper-scissors-lizard-spock/README.md

 ### - Lenguages used

-- HTML5
+- HTML5: Mark-up language using semantic structure.
-- CSS
+- CSS: Cascading style sheet used to style.
-- JavaScript
+- JavaScript: Programming language.

 ### - Tools